hermes atlas

 tokscale usage --light

 In the TUI, navigate to the Usage tab to see subscription data.
-Press u or r to refresh.
+Use [Refresh] to refresh subscription quotas.
+The keyboard refresh shortcut r uses the same refresh path.

-Note: Subscription quotas and balances are vendor-reported โ€” tokscale calls each provider's own quota endpoint and surfaces the response verbatim.
+Note: Subscription quotas and balances are vendor-reported — tokscale calls each provider's own quota endpoint and surfaces the response verbatim.
 Numbers reflect what the provider reports (which is also what shows up in their official dashboards) and are not independently verified against tokscale's own usage tracking.

 Supported Providers